elementor/elementor-developers-docs/src/form-actions/action-structure.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-Creating custom form actions, triggered after the form submission, is not as hard as it sounds.
+Creating custom form actions, triggered after a form's submission, is not as hard as it sounds.

-Each form action needs to have a few basic settings like a unique name and a label that will be used in the editor.
-Next are the controls which are basically optional fields where the user can configure his custom data.
-The last piece is the actual method that executes the action once the form is submitted.
+Each form action needs to have a few basic settings.
+First, it needs a unique name and a label that will be used in the editor.
+Next are the controls.
+These are basically optional fields where users can configure their custom data.
+The last setting is the actual method that executes the action once the form is submitted.

 ## Form Action Class